 RELATIONSHIP WITH INDUSTRY POLICY

-Authors are required to disclose any relationship with industry and financial associations from within the past 2 years that might pose a conflict of interest in connection with the submitted article on the title page.
+Authors are required to disclose any relationship with industry and other relevant entities—financial or otherwise—within the past 2 years that might pose a conflict of interest in connection with the submitted article on the title page.
 All sources of funding for the work should be acknowledged on the title page, as should all institutional affiliations of the authors (including corporate appointments).
 This includes associations such as consultancies, stock ownership, or other equity interests or patent-licensing arrangements.
 If no relationship with industry exists, please state this on the title page.
 Relationship with industry guidelines apply to all authors.

 The manuscripts are considered for review only under the conditions that they are not under consideration elsewhere and that the data presented have not appeared on the Internet or have not been previously published (including symposia, proceedings, transactions, books, articles published by invitation, and preliminary publications of any kind, excepting abstracts that do not exceed 400 words).
 On acceptance, transfer of copyright to the American College of Cardiology Foundation will be required.
 Elsevier will maintain copyright records for the College.

 Each author must have contributed significantly to the submitted work.
 If authorship is attributed to a group (either solely or in addition to 1 or more individual authors), all members of the group must meet the full criteria and requirements for authorship.
 To save space, if group members have been listed in JACC, the article should be referenced rather than reprinting the list.